 These are the settings used to test these earbuds.
 Our results are only valid in this configuration.

 When using the adaptive ANC, the buds do a sub-par job of blocking out the low rumble of bus engines, which can be frustrating if you travel a lot.
-They're more effective when it comes to mid-range sounds like office chatter though.
-However, they're able to passively isolate more high-pitched noise like the hum of an AC unit than the ANC.
+They're more effective when it comes to mid-range sounds like office chatter, though.
+However, they can passively isolate more high-pitched noise like the hum of an AC unit than the ANC.

-These headphones also have manual ANC controls with three different modes: 'Weak', 'Moderate', and 'Strong'.
+These headphones also have manual ANC controls with three modes: 'Weak', 'Moderate', and 'Strong'.
 You can see a comparison between the manual and adaptive ANC here.
-Overall, the adaptive ANC offers a slightly better overall noise isolation performance than setting the manual ANC to 'Strong'.
+The adaptive ANC offers a slightly better overall noise isolation performance than setting the manual ANC to 'Strong'.
+If you're looking for earbuds with better-performing ANC, consider the Sony WF-C700N Truly Wireless.

 The noise handling performance of the mic is very good.
 The mic is able to separate your voice from background noise.
 That said, speech can become distorted if there are loud sounds like a train arriving at the station, while you're talking.